 Do you think the market is prepared and will use this application for regular monitoring of their banking activities?

-We are heading towards the world where devices and form factor may not matter.
+We are heading toward a world where devices and form factors may not matter.
 New technologies such as BOTs are making executing transactions much simpler and banks have started adopting it.
-So we will see this developing into device agnostic market.
+So we will see this developing into device-agnostic market.
 We believe customers, would expect banking services to be available irrespective of the channel they access it from.
-It could be desktops, mobiles, wearables, Social Media, Television, eComm Portals.
+It could be desktops, mobiles, wearables, Social Media, Television, or eComm Portals.
 We will see these trends with different levels of maturity in different markets.
 Hence it will be imperative for Banks to be available across all these channels.

 Should android users expect good news as well?

 From Channel’s point of view we are ready.
 As we have segregated the presentation layer from the customer experience layer we can cater to any form of channel.
 As far as Android users are concerned we are ready with the platform and are in different stages of discussions.

 What is Vayana’s future plans when it comes to digital banking solutions?